 Exam Content Outline

-The Child/Adolescent Psychiatry Subspecialty Certification Exam consists of four sections: a written section, a live patient interview, a videotape section, and consultation/liaison section.
+The Child and Adolescent Psychiatry Subspecialty Certification Exam consists of four sections: a written section, a live patient interview, a videotape section and consultation/liaison section.

 - The written examination will be a two-hour examination consisting of 100 questions containing material on child development, adolescent development, diagnoses, case presentation, pharmacology and neurology.
 Questions are taken from current literature and texts.